ccabanero/swift-server-vapor-snippets/README.md

 You will be prompted with several question.
 When asked the final question *Would you like to push to Heroku now?* answer __n__ for NO.

-Then, instruct Heroku to create a database with:
+Then, instruct Heroku to create a free (hobby) development database with:

 ````
-heroku addons:create heroku-postgresql:dev
+heroku addons:create heroku-postgresql:hobby-dev
 ````

 Then fetch the __database url__ for the created database with: